East Carolina vs. Temple NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- East Carolina and its opponents have gone over the current 54.5-point total in four of eight games (50%) this season.
+- East Carolina and its opponents have combined to score more than 53.5 points in four of eight games this season.

 East Carolina Stats and Trends

-- The Pirates have been favored by 16 points or more one time this season and have not covered the spread in any of them.
+- The Pirates have yet to cover the spread this season when favored by 16 points or more.

-- East Carolina's games this year have hit the over on two of eight set point totals (25%).

-- When East Carolina puts up more than 35.8 points, it is 2-0 against the spread and 2-0 overall.
+- East Carolina is 2-0 against the spread and 2-0 overall this season when the team puts up more than 35.8 points.

-- When East Carolina totals over 382.8 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that East Carolina churns out more than 382.8 yards, the team is 3-1 against the spread and 4-0 overall.

-- This year, the Pirates have turned the ball over 16 times, seven more than the Owls' takeaways (9).

 - Find the latest spread and moneyline odds for East Carolina at SISportsbook.